On this page:

-HAAG provides free and confidential advice and information on housing options for older people who need to find more affordable and secure accommodation.
+HAAG provides free and confidential information and advice on housing options for people over 55 years of age, who need to find more affordable and secure accommodation.

-HAAG also provides advice and support to older people if they are having difficulties such as:
+HAAG also provides advice and support to older tenants if they are having difficulties, such as:

 - keeping up with their rent